Sonnenstein Castle: Aftermath

 In the summer of 1947 some Action T4 members appeared as accused in the Dresdner Ärzteprozess (Doctor's Trial in Dresden).
 Professor Paul Nitsche, medical chief of T4, and two male nurses from Sonnenstein were sentenced to death.

 It took about 40 years to recognise the part Sonnenstein played in the T4 program, and in 1989 the public commemorated the history of the centre.
 On 9 June 2000 a memorial center for the T-4 Program was opened in the house.
 It is managed by the Stiftung Sächsische Gedenkstätten zur Erinnerung an die Opfer politischer Gewaltherrschaft (Foundation for Memorial Institutions in Saxony for the Victims of Tyranny).

 Since 1970, the building has again housed disabled people.
 After the establishment of a rehabilitation center, a workshop for disabled people was opened in 1991.

 Bilfinger Berger worked on the refurbishment of Sonnenstein Castle in a project completed in 2011.

+The small Saxon Psychiatric Museum in Leipzig, established in 2000, is also giving attention to the history of Sonnenstein castle.